Mainline vs OpenCode (2026)

 How does pricing compare between Mainline vs OpenCode?

-Mainline uses a free model, starting at $0 per month.
-OpenCode uses a free model, starting at $0 per month.
+Mainline uses a free model.
+OpenCode uses a free model.

 View full Mainline profile